InvadingOctopus/octopuskit/Documentation/Architecture.md

 - `OKGameCoordinator` need not always be subclassed; projects that do not require a custom coordinator may simply use `OKGameCoordinator(states:initialStateClass:)`.

-- The game coordinator must be provided to the `OctopusKit(gameCoordinator:)` initializer and your SwiftUI view hierarchy's top-level `.environmentObject`, to make it available for the entire application.
+- The coordinator must be provided to the `OctopusKit(gameCoordinator:)` initializer and set your SwiftUI view hierarchy's top-level `.environmentObject`, to make it accessible to all game objects.

 - `OKGameState` need not be subclassed if your game will have only one state and one scene; you may simply pass `OKGameState(associatedSceneClass: YourScene.self)` to the game coordinator initializer.